barisariburnu/putio-popcorn-time/README.md

 #### Quickstart:

-1. `npm install -g grunt-cli bower`
-1. `npm install`
-1. `grunt build`
-1. `grunt start`

-Optionally, you may simply run `./make_popcorn.sh` if you are on a linux or mac based operating system.
+You may simply run `./make_popcorn.sh` if you are on a linux or mac based operating system.

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md)